-The fourth year consists of a research project, examined by a thesis and viva. .
+The fourth year consists of an 8-month research project, examined by a thesis and viva. .

 6.5 Coursework

 The assessed coursework in your first year comprises Crystallography class work and Practical reports.
 Please read the extract below taken from the Examination Regulations on the Materials Science Preliminary Examination: